ThDilos/ThDilos.Fox.Origin/README.md

 	Cooldown Indicator On

 	Adds velocity to forward and upward motions.
 When falling, your attack damage increase to 300% and damage done to you increase to 200%.
-	Your reach is increaseed to 140% for more attack window.
+	Your reach is increaseed to 115% for more attack window.
 	All effects reset when you land on blocks.

-	Play sounds when the skill and the two damage modifier is activated.
-	Spawn particles when the skill is activated.
+	Play sounds when the skill and the two damage modifier is activated. (fox.bite and fox.screech) Spawn particles when the skill is activated. (snowflake)

 	The two damage modifiers are disabled when you sneak during the fall (Hold sneak to defend).

 	Apply 0.5 exhaustion when activate.
-	Unable to use if foodlevel reaches 0, play a sound instead.
+	Unable to use if foodlevel reaches 0, play a sound instead. (fox.sleep)

+	When cooling down from first pounce, you can initiate it again after 0.5 second at the cost of 10 times the exhaustion (5), with fox.ambient 	played.

-	Can use at most twice before landing, so that fireworks are not completely useless when flying with elytra.
+	Can use at most twice before landing (including the double jump), so that fireworks are not completely useless when flying with elytra.

 -Active Skill 2
-	**Hyper-sensing**
-	[Activate with Secondary skill key]

-	Cooldown 5s
+	**Hunt**
+	[Activate by double-tapping sneak key in 10 ticks(0.5s)]

 	Cooldown Indicator On

-	Makes mobs in 50 radius glow for you in the duration of 10s.
+	Sneak to charge a 2.5 seconds bar.

+	Excceed 0.3 second start turning invisible and at 1.25 seconds become fully invisible.

+	Exceed 1.85 seconds makes mobs 50 blocks around you glow.
 	Hostle mobs/Endermen/Wolves/Polar bears glow red
 	Players glow blue
 	Foxes glow green
 	Other entities glow white

--Active Skill 3
-	**Hunt**
-	[Activate by double-tapping sneak key in 10 ticks(0.5s)]

-	Cooldown Indicator On

-	Sneak to charge a 3 seconds bar.
-	Excceed 1.5 seconds become invisible.
 	When fully charged, your attack increases by 25% in 5 seconds.

 	Under these circumstances the charge will be interrupted: